 - Use in place of maple syrup for pancakes and waffles

-- As a substitute in recipes that call for demerara syrup
+- As a substitute for recipes that call for demerara syrup

 Flavor Variations